vitessio/website/content/en/docs/contributing/build-on-centos.md

 **Notes:**

 * We will be using etcd as the topology service.
 The command `make tools` can also install Zookeeper or Consul for you, which requires additional dependencies.
-* Vitess currently has some additional tests written in Python, but we will be skipping this step for simplicity.

 ### Disable SELinux